Environmental Compliance & Hazardous Materials

 5. STORMWATER AND LOW IMPACT DEVELOPMENT (LID) REQUIREMENTS

-The City of Los Angeles adopted its Stormwater LID Ordinance in November 2011 (Ordinance No. 181,899, updated in 2015 and again in April 2024 by Ordinance No. 188,125), requiring new development and redevelopment projects to incorporate stormwater management measures into their design.
-For residential construction, this regulation applies at thresholds that are lower than many project teams initially expect, making it important to evaluate LID applicability early in the design process.
+The City of Los Angeles adopted its Stormwater LID Ordinance in November 2011 (Ordinance No. 181,899, updated in 2015 and again in April 2024 by Ordinance No. 188,125), requiring development and redevelopment projects to incorporate stormwater management measures into their design.
+The April 2024 amendment rewrote who the ordinance applies to, and most of what circulates about residential LID, including the old 500 square foot trigger, describes the rules it replaced.

 When LID applies to residential projects